maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Whakamāramatia ngā paraka...</translation>

 YES
-The translation "Whakamāramatia ngā paraka..." is inaccurate.
-"Whakamāramatia" means "explain" or "make clear," not "verify."
-The correct translation for "Verifying blocks…" in Māori should use "whakaū" (to confirm, verify) or "whakamana" (to validate).
-Also, the source uses an ellipsis (…) not three dots (...).
+The translation is inaccurate.
+"Whakamāramatia ngā paraka" means "Explain the blocks" or "Make the blocks clear," not "Verifying blocks."
+The ellipsis should be consistently represented, and "Verifying" should be closer to "E whakamana ana" or "E whakau ana."

 Correct translation:
+E whakau ana i ngā paraka...
+or
-"Kei te whakaū i ngā paraka…"
+E whakamana ana i ngā paraka...
 ```

 ```